-Thus, if you don’t mind to invest another 10 dollars, buying a travel guide for your destination is definitely the fastest option.
+Thus, if you don’t mind investing another 10 dollars, buying a travel guide for your destination is definitely the fastest option.
 I recommend it if you are visiting multiple cities/regions for a longer time.

 All sorts of guides can be found on Amazon.
 I personally used Marco Polo’s pocket guide for East Canada because it is rather small, contains maps, an app for your phone and all the basic information you need!

 Other popular travel guides are those of Lonely Planet but they offer way more than that.
 On their website, you can find destinations, hotels, car rentals, insurance etc.

 The same tactics you use for finding the right activities can be used for finding the perfect dinner spot!

 Start on Tripadvisor.
 They simply offer an overview of ALL the restaurants that can be found at any destination (for any meal).
 Moreover, all the restaurants get ratings and reviews from previous customers so you’ll know what to expect.